 The pope replies: “The young Catholic churches, as they grow, develop a synthesis of faith, culture and life, and so it is a synthesis different from the one developed by the ancient churches.
 For me, the relationship between the ancient Catholic churches and the young ones is similar to the relationship between young and elderly people in a society.
 They build the future, the young ones with their strength and the others with their wisdom.
 You always run some risks, of course.
 The younger churches are likely to feel self-sufficient; the ancient ones are likely to want to impose on the younger churches their cultural models.
 But we build the future together.”

 The Church as Field Hospital

 Pope Benedict XVI, in announcing his resignation, said that the contemporary world is subject to rapid change and is grappling with issues of great importance for the life of faith.
 Dealing with these issues requires strength of body and soul, Pope Benedict said.
-I ask Pope Francis, in light of what he has just told me: “What does the church need most at this historic moment?
+I ask Pope Francis: “What does the church need most at this historic moment?
 Do we need reforms?
 What are your wishes for the church in the coming years?
 What kind of church do you dream of?”

-Pope Francis, picking up on the introduction of my question, begins by showing great affection and immense respect for his predecessor: “Pope Benedict has done an act of holiness, greatness, humility.
-He is a man of God.”
+Pope Francis begins by showing great affection and immense respect for his predecessor: “Pope Benedict has done an act of holiness, greatness, humility.
+He is a man of God.

 “I see clearly,” the pope continues, “that the thing the church needs most today is the ability to heal wounds and to warm the hearts of the faithful; it needs nearness, proximity.
 I see the church as a field hospital after battle.
 It is useless to ask a seriously injured person if he has high cholesterol and about the level of his blood sugars!
 You have to heal his wounds.
 Then we can talk about everything else.
 Heal the wounds, heal the wounds....
 And you have to start from the ground up.